AdityaTeltia/AdityaTeltia/README.md

 ### Hi there , I'm Aditya 👋

-## I'm a Developer , Learner and will soon be a youtuber
+## I'm a Developer , Learner
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Mastering c++ is my current goal
 - 🔭 Eager to learn